resource-watch/slate/source/includes/api/_layer.md

 * the contextual layer is owned by the user making the request - `owner.id` attribute matches the user id in the token provided in the request;
 * the contextual layer is owned by a team you belong to - the contextual layer `id` is part of the layers of the team the user making the request belongs to.

 Keep in mind this endpoint is restricted to authenticated users, so always remember to provide your authentication token when calling this endpoint.
-The result is **not** paginated, so you will all layers that match at least one of the conditions defined above.
+The result is **not** paginated, so you will get all layers that match at least one of the conditions defined above.

 #### Filters